Find a short-term rental in Berlin

 Do you need a place to live immediately?
-Please continue with our article on short term rental in Berlin.
+Please continue with our article on short-term rental in Berlin.

-Be prepared to wait in a line when visiting a flat and that people rush to the landlord and submit files with family stories, job references and all kinds of official documents in order to be at the top of the list of applicants.
+Be prepared to wait in line when visiting a flat and that people rush to the landlord and submit files with family stories, job references and all kinds of official documents in order to be at the top of the list of applicants.

 Rentals are advertised on websites, newspapers, lamp posts or social media.
 Once you hear about a flat, get in touch as soon as possible and maybe send already all the necessary documents in advance.

 On the day of the appointment, a person which might or might not be speaking English will walk you through the flat and check your credentials.
 Bring a pen to fill out the application form.

 Once you applied and got elected for an apartment, be prepared to pay a deposit (Kaution) into a bank account.
 The deposit is three months of rent.